 Horray, it’s reveal day!
 (Or in my case, reveal night after the kids go to bed!)
-The challenge was to take just three weeks and just $100 to completely transform a room!
+The challenge is to take just three weeks and $100 to completely transform a room.
+The room I selected is our dated 1960’s powder room.

-This was a tough and rewarding challenge…and the budget was not quite as big as my imagination.
-But, I’m so happy with how much we tackled!
+This was such a rewarding challenge.
+The budget was not quite as big as my imagination, but I’m so happy with how much we tackled!

 Here is a look again at where we started three weeks ago…my yellow and green 1960’s time capsule.